cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 * **Zooming Out (Generative Foundation):** Starting from the discrete angular lattice, the model coarse-grains to the continuum and provides candidate geometric pathways to the Schrödinger and Dirac equations.
 * **Zooming In (Quantum-to-Classical Bridge):** Starting from a non-unitary quantum walk, full quantum dephasing exactly recovers the classical tetravalent process, while natively generating the algebraic skeleton of the 2D Weyl operator, wave-speed duality, and robust chiral edge currents.
 * **Geometric Origin of Mass:** By introducing a discrete elastic restoring force (geometric inertia) on the same lattice, a mass-like term emerges while the absolute light-cone remains strictly preserved.
-A geometric ansatz is proposed in which rest energy arises as the cross-product of orthogonal lattice velocities, offering a conceptual motivation for \(E = mc^2\).
+A geometric ansatz is proposed in which rest energy arises as the cross-product of orthogonal lattice velocities, offering a conceptual motivation for **E = mc²**.

 ## 📄 The Research